General and Referendum Election - November 6, 2018

 Any individual, corporation, political action committee or other organization may file public comments in support of or in opposition to a ballot measure for publication in the Citizen’s Guide to the Referendum Election (“Citizen’s Guide”).
 This Citizen’s Guide is published in paper format and distributed to municipal offices as well as libraries in Maine and to any citizen who requests a copy.
 The guide is also posted on the Secretary of State’s website.
 Ballot measure public comments, which are limited to 300 words or fewer, must be accompanied by a completed application and a cashier’s check or money order in the amount of $500.

 Public comments must be filed with the Secretary of State no later than 5 p.m. on the 70th day prior to the date of the election.
 The deadline for the November 6, 2018 Referendum Election is August 28, 2018.

 Ranked-choice Voting (RCV)

-The June 12, 2018 Primary Election will use ranked-choice voting.
+The November 6, 2018 General Election will use ranked-choice voting for the federal offices of U.S. Senate and U.S. Representative to Congress.
 Visit our RCV Resources page for more information about ranked-choice voting, including Frequently Asked Questions and sample ballots.